alansun25/alansun25/README.md

 ### Hi!
 I'm Alan.

-I'm a software engineer at Microsoft and a recent graduate of Williams College.
+I'm a SWE at Microsoft and a recent graduate of Williams College.
 I love ultimate frisbee :flying_disc:, traveling ✈️, and music 🎶.

 Currently:
 - 🗻 Thinking about my recent trip to Asia (Seoul 🇰🇷 → Yantai 🇨🇳 → Tokyo/Osaka/Kyoto/Nara 🇯🇵 → Hong Kong 🇭🇰).